dKab/blog/posts/year-in-review.md

 ## Work

 In the spring I finally passed an assessment at work (from the second attempt) and upped my grade from Senior software engineer to Lead, which was nice, if only because it meant a small raise.
 Despite the change of title, my role on the project hasn't changed, but I still got some new responsibilities: I've been assigned as Resource Manager (I hate that term) to a couple of my colleagues.
 I think I've been doing a terrible job at it at first, but I think I'm getting the hang of it, and slowly getting used to the new role.
 Also, I've started to take more and more technical interviews.
-In total, I've conducted 24 interviews this year, and I'm feeling much less stress doing it than I used to even at the beginning of the year.
-It seems the imposter syndrome subsided a little.
+In total, I've conducted 24 interviews this year, and I feel much less stressed when doing it compared to how it was even at the beginning of the year.

 ## University